 What is Glaucoma?

+Glaucoma symptoms are highly-visible and well documented.
 Glaucoma is a collective term used to refer to a variety of eyesight conditions where the optic nerve is damaged at the point where it departs from the eye.
 This is caused gradually by the pressure of the eye’s fluid upon the nerve, and can often be explained by an abnormal level of pressure on the eye or a significant weakness in the optic nerve.
 A squeezing effect upon the optic nerve kills nerve fibres.
 If untreated, tunnel vision and a loss of central vision can occur.

 Glaucoma is frequently characterised by its symptomless nature: any vision loss as a result of the condition cannot be corrected or recovered.
 However, early diagnosis, consistent monitoring and a commitment to recommended treatment can significantly reduce the chances of further vision loss.
 This is one of the many reasons why Cathedral Eye Clinic advocates regular eye tests (at least once every two years, as recommended by the NHS).

 Whilst glaucoma detection rates are rapidly improving, the symptomless nature of the condition in its earliest stages means that many patients will be heading towards vision loss, unaware that they are suffering from it.
 Indeed, the National Eye Research Centre claims that the cost of glaucoma treatment in the UK will have increased by over £100 million by the year 2050.